MD-CWI/afivo-streamer/design.md

 * Most of the complexity of the current frameworks is in the communication, this is much simpler for AFiVO.
-There is much less code, and it is probably easier to make changes in a project if you can read all the data from each core, so that you don't have to think about MPI.
+There is much less code, and it is probably easier to make changes in a project if you can read all the data from each core, so that you do not have to think about MPI.
 (Although getting good OpenMP performance is also quite tricky, I admit).
 * When your code is more efficient, you can use a smaller system to do the same type of simulations.
 This is what I hope to achieve.
-* Most parallel codes don't scale so well, especially if there is a lot of grid refinement.
+* Most parallel codes do not scale so well, especially if there is a lot of grid refinement.
 The work is then harder to distribute, and more communication is required.
 * If your simulation fits in memory, then you can also consider running 5